File carving

+It is used in IT forensics and data recovery.
+Carving is typically used on storage media with a corrupted file system or for storage areas that are listed as free in the existing file system.

 Introduction and basic principles

 All filesystems contain some metadata that describes the actual file system.
 At a minimum, this includes the hierarchy of folders and files, with names for each.
 The filesystem will also record the physical locations on the storage device where each file is stored.
 As explained below, a file might be scattered in fragments at different physical addresses.

 File carving is the process of trying to recover files without this metadata.
 This is done by analyzing the raw data and identifying what it is (text, executable, png, mp3, etc.).
 This can be done in different ways, but the simplest is to look for the file signature or "magic numbers" that mark the beginning and/or end of a particular file type.
 For instance, every Java class file has as its first four bytes the hexadecimal value CA FE BA BE.
 Some files contain footers as well, making it just as simple to identify the ending of the file.

 Most file systems, such as the FAT family and UNIX's Fast File System, work with the concept of clusters of an equal and fixed size.
 For example, a FAT32 file system might be broken into clusters of 4 KiB each.
 Any file smaller than 4 KiB fits into a single cluster, and there is never more than one file in each cluster.
 Files that take up more than 4 KiB are allocated across many clusters.
 Sometimes these clusters are all contiguous, while other times they are scattered across two or potentially many more so called fragments, with each fragment containing a number of contiguous clusters storing one part of the file's data.
 Obviously, large files are more likely to be fragmented.